- Minor in Political Communication

 Political structure and administration of municipalities in the United States.
 Emphasis on problems posed by suburbanization, global and regional shifts in business, economic dislocation, housing, race relations, and policing.

-POL 340 Mod Democracy & its Critics 3 Credits
+POL 340 Modern Democracy and Its Critics 3 Credits

 The course examines the fundamental assumptions underlying modern democratic theories and the main theoretical attacks launched against them.
 Among the contending theories to be discussed are right and left-wing anarchism, the old and the new left, fascism, intellectual elitism, and techno-conservatism.
 Note: This course is cross-listed as GLS 340.
 Students may not get credit for both POL 340 and GLS 340.